A Bible study with Jeffrey J. Harrison

 If I sinned, why don’t you forgive me?
 For I will soon die anyway.
 You’ll seek me, but I’ll be gone.

-At the moment, we don't measure up, but we can change; and God is faithful to change us (1 John 1:9).
-Now is the time to prepare the bride: a time to remove every spot and wrinkle (Ephesians 5:26,27).
+At the moment, we don’t measure up.
+But we can change; and God is faithful to change us (1 John 1:9).
+Now is the time to prepare the bride: a time to remove every spot and wrinkle (Eph.
+5:26-27).
 James tells us to rejoice in our trials, for they produce endurance and endurance leads us on to spiritual maturity (James 1:2-4).
-Paul says that tribulations bring perseverance, and perseverance proven character, and proven character hope (Romans 5:3-4)--the hope of eternity with God.
+Paul says that tribulations bring perseverance, and perseverance proven character, and proven character hope—the hope of eternity with God (Romans 5:3-4).

 Maybe, just maybe, the Christian walk is not simply a way to get more blessings out of life, but a way for God to mold us and shape us, to change us to make us what he wants us to be.
 Maybe it’s more like an endurance race, to see who’s really serious about God—to see who is willing to hold out until the end.
 As Jesus said in Matthew 24:13:

 The one who endures to the end, this one will be saved.
 What did he mean by that?